mvcrouse/NeuralAnalogy/README.md

 # Analogical Matching Network
 A neural-based system for outputting analogical matchings.
-It draws heavily upon Transformers, Graph Neural Networks, and Pointer Networks.
+At its core, it is a series of Pointer Networks that use both Graph Neural Networks and Transformers.

 ## Experiment Setup